 A two-day workshop that ended here on Friday discussed ways to prepare an approach and strategy paper.
 The participants included government representatives, NGOs, BSWDC and those associated with SHG success stories in Andhra Pradesh.
 Lakshmi was accompanied by CEO of Andhra Pradesh-based NGO APMAS C S Reddy and director, institutional finance, Bihar, B K Thakur.

 Reddy said even as Andhra Pradesh has offered models on productive activities, SHGs there suffered the same teething problems initially as is being faced in Bihar, so much so that banks are unwilling to open accounts even.
 He said Bihar had a huge potential, but scaling up of bank linkages and increased SHG activities would require a large force of trainers.
-Besides, there has to be common training approach, common book keeping approach, and common rating system, he added.
+Besides, there has to be a common training approach, common bookkeeping approach, and a common rating system, he added.

 According to Reddy, field readings in Bihar have shown that only after an SHG member has taken up efficient productive activities through loans worth Rs 1 to 2 lakhs is she able to break the poverty trap.